Cutting Feedback in Misspecified Copula Models: Cutting Feedback for Misspecified Copulas

+Lemma~\ref{lem:ifm1} does not address the accuracy with which the cut posterior quantifies uncertainty.
+To establish this we require the following additional definitions and observations.
+Let $P_0$ denote the true data generating process (DGP) for the observed data, and $p_0$ its density, then under Assumptions \ref{ass:cons} and \ref{ass:dist2} in Part~\ref{app:dtf} of the Web Appendix, it can be shown that both $\bar{\bt}$ and $\widehat{\bt}$ are consistent estimators of

-i.e., $g_1(\cdot\mid\bt_0)$ is the closest element of the class $\{\bt: g_1(\cdot\mid\bt)\}$ to $P_0$ in terms of KL divergence, and $\bt_0$ is the corresponding pseudo-true value.
+That is, $g_1(\cdot\mid\bt_0)$ is the closest element of the class $\{\bt: g_1(\cdot\mid\bt)\}$ to $P_0$ in terms of KL divergence, and $\bt_0$ is the corresponding pseudo-true value.
 Further, define the following matrix of second derivatives for the marginal model parameters (i.e., $\bt$) :